scgbern/scgpico/content/wiki/faq/latex/howToRenamereferences/index.md

 ---
-Title: How do I rename the "References" section?
+Title: How do I rename the References section?
 ---

 - **Q How do I rename the "References" section?**